Ditxit/responsive/README.md

 ## Coding conventions
 This library uses hyphen `-` as a syntax which it means `not` in common context.
+This syntax can be use in front of both attributes as well as classes.

+### Hyphen (-) in attributes
+Using the hyphen (-) in front of attributes denotes not in that device.
 For example;
 > The attribute `phone` is used to add class to the respective element while in phone only whereas `-phone` i.e. `not phone` is used to add classes to respective element while not in phone only.

+### Hyphen (-) in classes
-This convention is also applicable in case of classes inside the attribute.
-Adding `-` sign in front of any class inside the attribute provided by this library can eliminate that class when in the respective device size.
+Using the hyphen (-) in front of classes denotes to remove the class while in the respective device size.
 For example;
-> The class written like `phone = " class_name "` adds the class `class_name` to the element while in phone but the class written like `phone = " -class_name "` removes the class `class_name` from the respective element while in phone.
+> The class written like `phone = " your_class_name "` adds the class `your_class_name` to the element while in phone but the class written like `phone = " -your_class_name "` removes the class `your_class_name` from the respective element while in phone.

 ## Supported CSS libraries